-In preparation for circumstances where a withdrawal agreement is not agreed between the EU and UK, the Bank of England (Bank) and Prudential Regulation Authority (PRA) have published final policy materials including EU Exit Instruments, Supervisory Statements (SSs) and a Statement of Policy (SoP).
-These generally have the effective date of ‘exit day’, which is defined in the European Union (Withdrawal) Act 2018 to mean 31 October 2019 at 11pm.
+In consultations in October 2018 and December 2018, the Bank of England (Bank) and Prudential Regulation Authority (PRA) published policy materials including draft EU Exit Instruments, transitional directions and associated guidance documents, Supervisory Statements (SSs) and a Statement of Policy (SoP).

-The Bank and/or PRA may issue further statements in relation to this topic, including in relation to any EU materials issued after 18 April 2019.
+The Bank and/or PRA may issue further statements or updates in relation to this topic.